 6th February 1970

 From Jhapa to Kathmandu: A journey that began 29 years back

 The noble social worker was born in 1970 in a beautiful village of Jhapa District called Shanischare-6 Salbari.
-She was born into a poverty ridden lower class family of landless farmers and was the youngest child among the Six siblings.
+She was born into a poverty-ridden lower class family of landless farmers and was the youngest child among the six siblings.
 Two of her siblings died at a very young age.
-She was not allowed to go to the School because of her gender.
+She was not allowed to go to school because of her gender.
 She had to stay at home and had to do the household works.
-At that time, the society was not aware about providing education to both boys and girls.
+At that time, society was not aware of providing education to both boys and girls.
 Only boys were allowed to get the education and girls were forced to stay back at home.